ringwormGO-organization/Termi/README.md

   - Install with ```pacman -S cmake``` if not already installed on GNU/Linux machine, Arch based.
 - json-c library (non-vcpkg version)
   - Install with `apt-get install libjson-c-dev` if not already installed on GNU/Linux machine, Debain based.
-  - Install with `pacman -S json-c` if not already installed on GNU/Linux machine, Debain based.
+  - Install with `pacman -S json-c` if not already installed on GNU/Linux machine, Arch based.
+- zmq library (non-vcpkg version)
+  - Install with `apt-get install libzmq3-dev` if not already installed on GNU/Linux machine, Debain based.
+  - Install with `pacman -S zmq` if not already installed on GNU/Linux machine, Arch based.

 - OpenGL - for OpenGL project part
   - ### Windows